+Any time you buy a used car, even at a clean title car auction, it comes with a history.
+Any car of a certain age has a certain mileage and had some services and repairs.
 Some vehicles have been wrecked or exposed to unusual conditions that have led to damage.
-Some vehicles that individuals sell also have a lien against them because the current owner borrowed money to pay for them and the total amount of the loan has not been repaid.
+Some cars also have a lien against them.
+This means the current owner borrowed money to pay for them and didn’t repay the total amount of the loan.

 Salvage Title VS Unrepairable Car